xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 const Color _kBarrierColor = Colors.black54;
 ```

 However, where possible avoid global constants.
 Rather than `kDefaultButtonColor`, consider `Button.defaultColor`.
 If necessary, consider creating a class with a private constructor to hold relevant constants.
+It's not necessary to add the `k` prefix to non-global constants.

 ### Naming rules for typedefs and function variables